run-house/runhouse/docs/how-to-use-runhouse.rst

 For intitial projects and getting started quickly, launching from local credentials is possible.
 In this setting, you already unlock serverless execution for your Python ML code, but you cannot take advantage of advanced usage patterns that are unlocked through compute saving and reuse.

-For production settings, we recommend that users load cloud secrets / Kubeconfig / available compute into Runhouse Den, and authenticate from all launch environments with the Runhouse token only.
-Once credentials are stored in Den, permissions to launch ephemeral compute can be granted to users on the ML team through Runhouse authentication.
-Platforms teams gain central observability over utilization, and specifically who is launching, how often clusters are launched, and what resources or tasks occur on them.
-Access management also becomes mucher simpler, especially in a multi-cloud or multi-cluster setting, where keys and authentication can be managed centrally.
+For production settings, we recommend that users load cloud secrets, Kubeconfig, and available compute into Runhouse Den, and authenticate from all launch environments using the Runhouse token only.
+Once credentials are stored in Den, permissions to launch ephemeral compute can be granted to ML team members through Runhouse authentication.
+Platform teams gain centralized observability over utilization, including who is launching clusters, how often clusters are launched, and what resources or tasks are executed on them.
+Access management also becomes much simpler, especially in multi-cloud or multi-cluster settings, where keys and authentication can be managed centrally.
 To get started with Den enabled, simply run ``runhouse login --sync-secrets`` in the CLI.

 Starting a Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^